We are investing

 The National Traffic Operations Group provides a range of national support services to Highways England regions and customers using the network.
 These include the Highways England Customer Contact Centre, the National Incident Liaison Officer team and Strategic Traffic Operations, and Central Operational Planning.
 Each of these functions supports the delivery of customer facing information services.

 At our Regional Control Centres, we carry out the real-time traffic management of the busiest road network in Europe.
 Highways England operates Regional Control Centres across 7 locations, 24/7, 365 days of the year.
 Operators are responsible for managing and monitoring traffic conditions, using a wide range of signals for incidents, road-works and congestion.
 As well as taking calls from the public and communicating with fire, ambulance, police and vehicle recovery services, they also make sure Highways England Traffic Officers are deployed to incidents where they are needed.

-Asset Management & Maintenance is also crucial to our success.
+Asset Management and Maintenance is also crucial to our success.
 This wide ranging area of Business Operations is at the heart of keeping the strategic road network safe for all who use it.
-Diverse teams focus both on day to day running and future development of the network and its varied assets.
-Working closely with other operational teams and our supply chain, Asset Management & Maintenance professionals carry out a wide range of important roles, with responsibility for everything from maintenance through to design and construction.
+Diverse teams focus both on day-to-day running and future development of the network and its varied assets.
+Working closely with other operational teams and our supply chain, Asset Management and Maintenance professionals carry out a wide range of important roles, with responsibility for everything from maintenance through to design and construction.
 We rely on them to prepare and coordinate a schedule of works and studies, respond to planning applications, and both influence and negotiate development-related improvements to the network.
 Their vital work is underpinned by specialist systems and models.